metaMMA/piweatherrock-docs/content/en/docs/Getting started/_index.md

 This will execute the [install.sh](https://github.com/genebean/PiWeatherRock/blob/master/install.sh) which will do some initial prep work and then use Puppet to configure everything else by applying [setup.pp](https://github.com/genebean/PiWeatherRock/blob/master/setup.pp).

-When this finishes you will have a new systemd service named [PiWeatherRock.service](PiWeatherRock.service) that automatically starts up.
+When this finishes, you will have a new systemd service named [PiWeatherRock.service](PiWeatherRock.service) that automatically starts up.
 You can check the status of the service by running `sudo systemctl status PiWeatherRock`.